savonet/book/workflow.md

 "complex", and less when it is more "simple", which means that we get a stream of better quality, but whose bitrate is less predictable.
-The third one is a balance between the two: it will adapt to the complexity of the stream, but will always output the same bitrate on average.
+The third one is a balance between the two: it will adapt to the complexity of the stream, but will always output the same bitrate on the average.
 You should rarely have to use the last one: it is a constant bitrate encoder, like `%mp3`, which does not use floating point computations (`fxp` stands for fixed-point), and is thus more suitable for devices without hardware support for floats, such as some low-end